pulumi/docs/pulumi-hugo/BLOGGING.md

 ## A Note on Dates and Scheduling for Future Publishing

 Because the website is deployed in response to a commit to pulumi/docs `master`, it isn't possible to schedule a post to be released automatically at a precise date and time.
-(The `date` frontmatter property is used only for sorting and display purposes.)
+(The `date` frontmatter property is used only for sorting and display purposes; it has no effect on whether or when a post gets published.)
 You can, however, influence the timing of the publishing process manually.
 See the [Merging and Releasing section of the README](README.md#merging-and-releasing) for details.

 ## Publishing Check List